Abstract submission (click here to submit your paper)

-- Questions concerning abstract submission submission or the scientific content of the meeting should be directed to the Chairman of the EUPSA Scientific Committee: firstname.lastname@example.org
+Questions concerning abstract submission, manuscript submission or the scientific content of the meeting should be directed to the Chairman of the EUPSA Scientific Committee: firstname.lastname@example.org

-- ELIGIBILITY: Abstracts should only be submitted if they or their main content have not been previously accepted for publication, published or presented at other meetings prior to the commencement of the EUPSA Congress.
-Abstracts should not be submitted to another International Congress with a parallel abstract reviewing process.
-If in doubt, please make a declaration on the abstract form for the committee to make a decision.
-Submitting abstracts without declaring that they have been previously accepted for publication, published or presented at a national or international meeting prior to the commencement of the EUPSA Congress, or submitted to another Congress with a parallel abstract reviewing process will mean that the senior author of the paper will not be allowed to submit abstracts to EUPSA for the subsequent two years.
+Abstracts should also not be submitted to another International Congress with a parallel abstract reviewing process.
+If in doubt, please make a declaration on the abstract form for the EUPSA Scientific Office.
+Submitting abstracts without declaring previously accepted publication, published, or presentation at another meeting prior to the commencement of the EUPSA Congress, or submission to another Congress with a parallel abstract reviewing process will result in the senior author being disqualified for two subsequent years from submitting abstracts to EUPSA.

-- ETHICS: Evidence of ethical approval must be included in all abstracts involving animal or human studies.
-There may be exceptions, for instance the rules of the Institutional Ethics Review Board should be followed for retrospective studies.
+Evidence of ethical approval must be included in abstracts involving animal or human studies.
+There may be exceptions; the rules of the Institutional Ethics Review Board should be followed for retrospective studies.

-- IDENTIFYING FEATURES: Abstract marking will be blinded for author and centre to make the review process as objective, transparent and unbiased as possible.
-The names of authors and their affiliations (institutions) will be submitted on-line when you submit the abstract, but will be removed before the marking process.
-No identifying features such as names of authors, hospitals, medical schools, clinics or cities should be listed in the title or the text of the abstract.
-Abstracts containing such information will not be accepted.
+Abstract marking will be blinded for author and centre to make the review process as objective, transparent and unbiased as possible.
+The names of authors and their affiliations (institutions) will be submitted on-line; these will be removed before the marking process.
+No identifying features such as names of authors, institutions, or cities should be listed in the title or the text of the abstract.
+Abstracts containing such information will be rejected.

-- PREPARATION OF ABSTRACT AND FORMAT: Abstracts should be submitted in MS Word Document (.doc, .docx) editing as follows: Font: Calibri, 10 point / Spacing and Indentation: single 0 point (before and after) Text body: Justified.
-THE TITLE MUST BE IN CAPITAL LETTERS.
+Abstracts should be submitted in MS Word Document (.doc, .docx) editing as follows: Font: Calibri, 10 point / Spacing and Indentation: single 0 point (before and after) Text body: Justified.
+The title must be in capital letters.

 Regular abstracts should be structured in four parts: